Course ObjectiveThe objective of this course is to identify, justify, analyze and

-evaluate policy options (Bridging Theory and Practice - Knowledge and
+evaluate public economic policy options (Bridging Theory and Practice -

-their intended and unintended consequences.
-Using problem sets and
+Knowledge and Application).
+Using problem sets and exercises, along with

-exercises, along with work on economic data will increase and deepen
+work on economic data will increase and deepen understanding.

 Upon completion of the course: